GSA General Elections 2025-2026

 To learn more aboutthe position of vice-president mobilization here.

-Please note that the members of the Council are renumerated $75 per council meeting and are additionally compensated based on their involvement in sub-committees at the end of their term.
+Please note that the members of the Council are remunerated $75 per council meeting and are additionally compensated based on their involvement in sub-committees at the end of their term.

 Director